Laesod/gateway/README.md

 - Request input data validation (validation result will be returned with details per attribute - can be used to display field validation in UI for each view of the form)

-- Backend Localization enabled (based on cookie conspectorLanguage - cookie will stay valid for one month).
+- Backend Localization enabled (based on cookie gatewayLanguage - cookie will stay valid for one month).
 I.e. request input validation results will be returned with respect of the current language.
 As example - there is validation for proper email format and password length for create user end point.

 - Rest end point unit test examples (groovy based)